devhausleipzigacademy/ccl-lessons/github-stars/insomnia.md

 7. Update the todo with the id 4
 8. Update only the completed status of the todo with the id 4
 9. Do a full text search on the posts for the search term **dolor**

+Extra: Look at the structure of the data.json file in the repository.
+Replace the contents of the file to resemble the database of an online store with products, customers and orders and create API requests for common operations.

+Extra Extra: In the same manner design a database layout for another application of your choosing.

 ## Explore